 Maria Girone (CERN, EGI-InSPIRE TSA3.3), Jeff Templon (NIKHEF).

 The reports from these groups were presented in February 2012 [TEG REPORTS].
 A summary document covering all TEGs is being prepared by the TEG chairs together with a small team from WLCG Management and will be finalized prior to – and presented at – the WLCG Collaboration Workshop in May, NYC [ WLCG 2012].
 As the work on preparing the summary has not yet started, it is not possible to predict the outcomes.
 However, it is clear that a number of changes will be made even on a relatively short timescale, with more intrusive changes introduced (and heavily tested) according to the LHC accelerator schedule and in particular the long shutdown that is foreseen from the end of 2012 for at least 1 year.

+Summary of Services for HEP

+As in previous years, the work of PY2 continued to focus on ensuring that the needs of the community in terms of production usage of the grid were met.
+As expected, the focus has changed from initial firefighting (PY1) to optimization (PY2) to production (PY3).
+Another key aspcct of PY3 has been to complete the task of handing over long-term support to teams that will continue long after EGI-InSPIRE SA3.
+This has been completed successfully, with the clear recognition from WLCG management boards that these activities are essential.